Supplier Code of Ethics

 Suppliers must maintain a workplace culture based on respect where all forms of unlawful harassment and abuse, including sexual harassment, is forbidden.
 Windstream expects Suppliers to treat all employees with respect and dignity and not to use corporal punishment, threats of violence, physical abuse or other forms of physical coercion, harassment or intimidation.
 Suppliers’ employment, wage and benefits practices should not be based upon grounds of sex, race, age, color, religion, national origin, marital status, veteran status or disability, in accordance with state and federal law.
 Additionally, Windstream expects Suppliers to use their best efforts to achieve a diverse work force.

-Windstream expects Suppliers to respect the legal rights of their employees to join or not to join worker organizations, including trade unions or similar external representative organizations.
+Windstream expects Suppliers to respect the legal rights of their employees to join or not to join worker organizations, including trade unions or similar external representative organizations, and the right to collectively bargain, if they choose to be represented.
 Suppliers should strive for effective employee communication as a means of promoting positive employee relations.

 Suppliers must implement hiring practices to accurately verify the age of all workers and workers’ legal right to work prior to employment.
 Suppliers will not employ individuals under the legal minimum working age of the jurisdiction and/or country where the Supplier operates.
+Suppliers must not use child labor.
+Consistent with the principles set forth in ILO Convention No. 138, the term “child” refers to any person under the age of 15, or under the applicable minimum age for completion of compulsory education, or under the minimum age for employment in any particular country, whichever is the highest.
 Suppliers must not use forced or involuntary labor whether bonded, imprisoned, or indentured, including debt servitude.
 Suppliers must comply with all applicable wage and hour laws and regulations, including, but not limited to, those relating to minimum living wages, overtime hours and maximum working hours, piece rates and other elements of compensation, and legally mandated benefits.
 Suppliers’ employees should understand their employment conditions including payment terms and benefits, and acceptable living conditions.